alzwded/AltTabber/README.md

 The `modifiers` value is a combination of [the values described for fsModifiers here](http://msdn.microsoft.com/en-us/library/windows/desktop/ms646309.aspx) things.

-The `key` value is one of [these](http://msdn.microsoft.com/en-us/library/windows/desktop/dd375731.aspx) things.
+The `key` value is one of [these](http://msdn.microsoft.com/en-us/library/windows/desktop/dd375731.aspx).

 If you mess something up, just delete the `HKEY_CURRENT_USER\Software\jakka\AltTabber` key and the app will make sure to recreate it again from defaults.